Sell-side report best practices & examples

 Investment thesis and recommendations

-The investment thesis summarizes why the analyst believes the stock is a “buy,” “sell,” or “hold”.
+The investment thesis explains why the analyst believes the stock is a “buy,” “sell,” or “hold.”
 This section typically includes the following:

-• A target price, which represents the analyst’s estimate of the stock’s fair value over a specific time, usually 12 months
+- A target price, which represents the analyst’s expected share price over a defined time horizon, often 12 months

 Additional reading: For more insights on strategic decision-making, explore our article on business exit strategies.